Why the thin air of Mexico City plays havoc with F1 cars

 Getty Images

-The key to success in F1 is usually aerodynamic efficiency: generating as much downforce as possible for higher cornering speeds while minimising drag (where air is holding the car back) for higher straightline speeds.
+The key to success in F1 is usually aerodynamic efficiency: generating as much downforce as possible for higher cornering speeds while minimising drag (where air resistance is holding the car back) for higher straightline speeds.

 Related article

-Teams lay on Monaco levels of wing — optimised for slower-speed corners — but even this only generates the same level of downforce at Monza, where the skinniest wings are used.
+Teams lay on Monaco levels of wing — optimised for slower-speed corners — but even this only generates the same level of downforce as at Monza, where the skinniest wings are used.
 That results in high top speeds and the need to slow more in corners.

 Cooling